 Acts 16:1-10 + John 15:18-21

 We might forget that she is the Mother of God, the Mother of Him through whom all things were made.
 We might forget that she, too, was present in that upper room.
 Why is she there?
 She surely had no need to receive that fullness of the Holy Spirit who descended at Pentecost.
-Her Pentecost—her Confirmation, so to speak—took place at the Annunciation, when the power of the Holy Spirit overshadowed her who had been sinless from the moment of her conception in the womb of Saint Anne.
+Her Pentecost—her Confirmation, so to speak—took place at the Annunciation.
+At that moment, the power of the Holy Spirit overshadowed her who had been sinless from the moment of her conception in the womb of Saint Anne.

 At the Annunciation of the Good News, God became man: Christ’s Body began forming within Mary’s womb.
 Here in the upper room at Pentecost, that same Holy Spirit descends again, to overshadow the apostles.
-Here in the womb of the upper room, where the first celebration of the Sacrifice of the Eucharist had been offered by Christ, the Church—the Body of Christ—was born, that the apostles might go forth into the world to preach the Gospel and offer their lives in sacrifice for Christ.
+Here in the upper room, Christ had offered the first celebration of the Sacrifice of the Eucharist.
+There the Church—the Body of Christ—was born, that the apostles might go forth into the world to preach the Gospel and offer their lives in sacrifice for Christ.